racheltroy224/grind75/README.md

 (easy) Linked List Cycle: need to go back and optimize runtime AND memory

-(easy) Contains Duplicate: need to go back and optimize runtime AND memory (array)
+(easy) Contains Duplicate: need to go back and optimize memory (array)

 (medium) Max Subarray: need to go back and optimize memory (array)